-Everyone who works in the school, including volunteers and school governors will have appropriate Disclosure and Barring (DBS), teacher status checks and disqualification by association checks.
-Please note: under the 2018 Regulations, schools are no longer required from the end of August 2018 to establish whether a member of staff providing, or employed to work in, childcare is disqualified by association.
+Everyone who works in the school, including volunteers and school governors will have appropriate Disclosure and Barring (DBS) and teacher status checks.
+Governors and all relevant staff will also require section 128 checks.
 The setting will ensure volunteers are appropriately supervised as outlined in statutory guidance on supervising the activities of workers and volunteers with children.
-In addition risk assessments will be undertaken and professional judgment/experience used when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaged in regulated activity.
+In addition, risk assessments will be undertaken and professional judgment/experience used when deciding whether to obtain an enhanced DBS certificate for any volunteer not engaged in regulated activity.
 The details of the risk assessment will be recorded.
-See the school Disclosure and Barring (DBS) Policy and Volunteers and Enrichment Providers Policy.